-If you suffer from bruxism, this can lead to sensitive teeth, chipped teeth, broken fillings, eroded gums and eventual supporting bone loss.
+If you suffer from bruxism, this can lead to sensitive teeth, chipped teeth, broken fillings, eroded gums, and eventual supporting bone loss.
 Most often bruxism is related to some kind of stress.
-At Lifepath Wellness Dental, we offer multiple solutions for patients suffering from bruxism.
+At Lifepath Dental & Wellness, we offer multiple solutions for patients suffering from bruxism.

 Bruxism can also cause headaches, jaw pain, and earaches.
 These symptoms are more commonly referred to as a Temporomandibular Joint (TMJ) disorder or dysfunction.
 When diagnosed early, bruxism and TMJ disorders can be treated before they cause damage to teeth, and many patients notice an immediate reduction in their symptoms after starting splint therapy.